Swamp Fox (roller coaster)

-The Swamp Fox wooden roller coaster is located in Myrtle Beach, South Carolina, United States.
+The Swamp Fox is a wooden roller coaster located in Myrtle Beach, South Carolina, United States.
 It is one of 37 rides at Family Kingdom Amusement Park.
-The coaster is named after American Revolutionary War leader, Francis Marion.
+The coaster is named for American Revolutionary War leader Francis Marion, who was nicknamed the "Swamp Fox".

 The Swamp Fox is a wooden roller coaster that runs over a 2400 ft, figure-eight track.
 The "double out and back" design takes riders to heights of 75 ft at speeds up to 50 mph and features dramatic drops of up to 65 ft.

-In one experiment performed on the Swamp Fox, operators found that the train ran its track anywhere from eight to 10 seconds faster at 9 p.m. than it did around 2 p.m..

-The Swamp Fox roller coaster, built by the Philadelphia Toboggan Company of Pennsylvania, opened in 1966 as one of the rides at Grand Strand Amusement Park.
-In 1992, that park was purchased by the Ammons family and rechristened "Family Kingdom Amusement Park".
-The Swamp Fox was then totally refurbished according to the original specifications of the original design by John C. Allen.
+The coaster was built by the Philadelphia Toboggan Company of Pennsylvania and opened in 1966 as one of the rides at Grand Strand Amusement Park.
+In 1992, that park was purchased by the Ammons family and rechristened as Family Kingdom Amusement Park.
+The Swamp Fox was then totally refurbished according to the specifications of the original design by John C. Allen.
+In one experiment performed on the Swamp Fox, operators found that the train ran the length of its track anywhere from eight to 10 seconds faster at 9 PM than it did around 2 PM.
 In 2016, American Coaster Enthusiasts marked the 50th anniversary of the Swamp Fox by adding a historical marker.

-The Swamp Fox was declared a historic structure by the city in March 2017.
+The Swamp Fox was declared a historic structure by the city of Myrtle Beach in March 2017.